juvyannl/juvyannl.githib.io/essays/UI-frameworks.md

 - <strong>It saves time and more efficient</strong>
   - It make development faster.
 There is a wide rangle of ready-to-use components, and elements.
 A website that has been really helpful to me was the [Bootstrap documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
 It has a bunch of examples and templates that you can use to help you get started.
 It is very beginner friendly and easy to use.
 - <strong>It is responsive:</strong>
-  - It ensures the website looks good when rendered on different screen sizes like on mobile devices and tablets.
+  - It ensures the website looks good when rendered on different screen sizes like on mobile devices, tablets, and laptops.
 - <strong>It is consistent:</strong>
   - It follows the same structure and format throughout the whole program while creating cleaner, more efficient code for the best user experience.
 - <strong>It is mobile/cross-browser friendly</strong>